Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Results

+\Cref{fig:ncdetvsbay} compares the error metrics from the Bayesian Hankel-DMD and the Best$_\text{NRMSE}$, Best$_\text{NAMMAE}$ and Best$_\text{JSD}$ configurations of the deterministic analysis. for $l_{te}/\hat{T}=4$.
+The mean values of the metrics are summarized in \cref{tab:detbestconfnc}.
+The boxplots indicate that Bayesian nowcasting achieves results comparable to the best deterministic configurations for NAMMAE and JSD, slightly improving their NRMSE.
+This appears remarkable considering the poor NAMMAE and JSD performance of the Best$_\text{NRMSE}$ configuration.

-It shall be noted that the evaluation time for a single DMD \textit{training}, borrowing the term to make a parallelism with machine learning techniques, ranges from $0.001$ $s$ to $0.7$ $s$ on a mid-end laptop with an Intel Core i5-1235U CPU and 16Gb of memory using a non-compiled MATLAB code, depending on the algorithm setup (longer training signals with more delays require more time).
-The one-shot and computationally inexpensive training phase, related to direct linear algebra operations as detailed in \cref{s:dmd}, makes the HDMD and SHDMD algorithms very promising in the context of real-time forecasting and nowcasting.
-Moreover, the DMD and its variants are inherently suitable for continuous learning from an evolving changing system and environment, adapting the system identification and predictions along with the incoming data, making them promising tools also for the development of digital twins.
+It shall be noted that the evaluation time for a single Hankel-DMD training, averaged over 10 realizations using 100 different hyperparameter values in the intervals of the Bayesian analysis, ranges from $\mu_t=0.029 s$, $\sigma_t=0.0041 s$ to $\mu_t=1.225 s$, $\sigma_t=0.0159 s$ on a mid-end laptop with an Intel Core i5-1235U CPU and 16Gb of memory using a non-compiled MATLAB code, depending on the algorithm setup (longer training signals with more delays require more time).
+The one-shot and computationally inexpensive training phase, related to direct linear algebra operations as detailed in \cref{s:dmd}, makes the Hankel-DMD and Bayesian Hankel-DMD algorithms very promising in the context of real-time forecasting and nowcasting.
+The forecasting time window here considered, \textit{i.e.,} $l_{te}=4\hat{T}$ ($\sim 30s$), can be assumed satisfactory from the perspective of the design of a model predictive or feedforward controller according to \cite{ma2018}, where a five-second horizon is considered and found to be sufficient.
+Moreover, the nowcasting algorithm is inherently suitable for continuous learning and digital twinning, adapting the model and predictions along with the incoming data from an evolving changing system and environment.